eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 **Sequences**

-Sequences are defined by its name, its content type and its (optional) length.
+Sequences are defined by its :class:`name`, its content :class:`type` and its (optional) :class:`length`.
-The type of its content can be defined by its type attribute or by a member type.
+The type of its content can be defined by its :class:`type` attribute or by a member type.

 Example: